NEEA Idaho, Montana, and Oregon Residential Code Evaluations

 Project Summary

-Industrial Economics, Incorporated (IEc) and RR are conducting a series of field assessments on behalf of NEEA to quantify the extent to which the energy savings goals of recent residential building energy codes are realized in Idaho, Montana, and Oregon.
-These research efforts are based on the methodology specified in the Department of Energy’s Residential Building Energy Code Field Study, which quantifies the baseline energy use and savings potential in residential new construction.
-The RR team is leading the energy modeling and savings calculations which involve developing custom “code-compliant” EnergyPlus models for each state based on PNNL’s residential prototype models.
-A Monte Carlo sampling approach is used to generate a representative set of possible measure combinations based on data from recently constructed homes.
+Industrial Economics, Incorporated (IEc) and RR conducted a series of field assessments on behalf of NEEA to quantify the extent to which the energy savings goals of recent residential building energy codes are realized in Idaho, Montana, and Oregon.
+These research efforts were based on the methodology specified in the Department of Energy’s Residential Building Energy Code Field Study, which quantifies the baseline energy use and savings potential in residential new construction.
+The RR team led the energy modeling and savings calculations which involvde developing custom “code-compliant” EnergyPlus models for each state based on PNNL’s residential prototype models.
+A Monte Carlo sampling approach was used to generate a representative set of possible measure combinations based on data from recently constructed homes.

-The studies assesses statewide compliance levels for the following seven key measures:
+These studies assess statewide compliance levels for the following seven key measures:

 Using data collected on the seven individual code requirements, the study provides estimates of statewide energy code compliance based on the share of the homes that meet the minimum code requirements from an energy consumption perspective.